 Deliverable Timeliness/quantity Quality (process) Impact Build the capability of the health workforce in quality improvement science in the health sector through education programmes Deliver quality improvement programme, Improving together, by 30 June 2025.
-At least 20 (maximum 25) health sector staff will enrol in the programme 38 Ensure that at least 70 percent of participants who complete the programme meet the learning objectives A pre- and post- programme self- assessment of knowledge and skills will show that at least 70 percent of participants who completed the programme have better knowledge of quality improvement methodology and approaches to improvement We will carry out an evaluation to show that 70 percent of participants who completed the programme reported how they will apply knowledge they gained through the programme to support services to work better
+At least 20 health sector staff will enrol in the programme Ensure that at least 70 percent of participants who complete the programme meet the learning objectives A pre- and post- programme self- assessment of knowledge and skills will show that at least 70 percent of participants who completed the programme have better knowledge of quality improvement methodology and approaches to improvement We will carry out an evaluation to show that 70 percent of participants who completed the programme reported how they will apply knowledge they gained through the programme to support services to work better

-37 This measure relates to our Vote Health Estimate measures for 2024/25: 'Support the health workforce to build capability in quality improvement through provision of a course by 30 June'.
+&lt;sup>37 This measure relates to our Vote Health Estimate measures for 2024/25: 'Support the health workforce to build capability in quality improvement through provision of a course by 30 June'.

-38 In 2024/25, we are exploring opportunities to collaborate with Health New Zealand on the delivery of the Improving Together programme.
+&lt;sup>38 In 2024/25, we are collaborating with Health New Zealand to deliver the Improving Together programme.
 We aim to leverage each organisation's capability-building expertise and improve the methods of delivering education programmes for greater impact.

-Deliverable 4: Influence improvement through the reporting and publication of health information39
+Deliverable 4: Influence improvement through the reporting and publication of health information